lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ~~~
 {: artwork-name="RFC5958-OneAsymmetricKey-asn.1-structure"}

 When a composite private key is conveyed inside a OneAsymmetricKey structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the privateKeyAlgorithm field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}} and its parameters field MUST be absent.
-The `privateKey` field SHALL contain the OCTET STRING reperesentation of the serialized composite private key as per {{sec-serialize-privkey}}.
+The `privateKey` field SHALL contain the OCTET STRING representation of the serialized composite private key as per {{sec-serialize-privkey}}.
 The `publicKey` field remains OPTIONAL.

 Some applications may need to reconstruct the `OneAsymmetricKey` objects corresponding to each component private key. {{sec-alg-ids}} and {{appdx_components}} provide the necessary mapping between composite and their component algorithms for doing this reconstruction.

-Component keys of a CompositeKEMPrivateKey MUST NOT be used in any other type of key or as a standalone key.
+Component keys of a composite private key MUST NOT be used in any other type of key or as a standalone key.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.